Carrooi/Node-Simq/README.md

 }
 ```

-This is the basic configuration, where you can see how to load your modules and libraries.
-Plus modules can be loaded with
+This is the basic configuration, where you can see, how to load your modules and libraries.
+Plus modules and libraries
-one by one or with asterisk or with regular expression, which have to be enclosed in <> (see full documentation of
+can be loaded with one by one or with asterisk or with regular expression, which have to be enclosed in <> (see full documentation of
 [fs-finder](https://npmjs.org/package/fs-finder)).

 If you are programing in plain javascript, maybe it will be enough for you, to define just base main js file.
 This is